-Criterion 5: RESOURCES/CAPABILITIES (15 points)
+Criterion 5: RESOURCES AND CAPABILITIES (15 points)

-Items under this criterion address the Evaluation and Technical Support Capacity and Organizational Information sections of the Project Narrative.
+Items under this criterion address RESOURCES AND CAPABILITIES section of the Project Narrative.

 - 1. The qualifications, appropriateness of the resources, and capability of the applicant organization to meet project and financial requirements. - 2.
 Clarity of the roles and responsibilities, within the network, of each network member.
 The extent to which the network members demonstrate the strength of their mutual commitment in carrying out the planning activities. - 3.
 Strength of the relationship between the network and the community/region it serves.
 Degree to which the network is capable of partnering with appropriate organizations in the community to fulfill the goals of the network and Rural Health Network Development Planning program. - 4.
-The extent to which the application provides sufficient information on potential future partners and what strategies have been developed for choosing them as well as what these potential partners will bring to the project.Extent to which applicant demonstrates community support for committed involvement in network planning activities via letters entities such as, but not limited to, local clinics and providers, regional health systems, county officials, and area businesses.

-- 1. The strength and appropriateness of the plans for development of a network governing board. - 2.
-Strength and qualifications of the network director (or the individual who will serve as the interim director) who will be responsible for monitoring the project and ensuring grant activities are carried out.
+The extent to which the application provides sufficient information on potential future partners and what strategies have been developed for choosing them as well as what these potential partners will bring to the project.
+Extent to which applicant demonstrates community support for committed involvement in network planning activities via letters entities such as, but not limited to, local clinics and providers, regional health systems, county officials, and area businesses. - 5.
+The strength and appropriateness of the plans for development of a network governing board. - 6.
+Strength and qualifications of the network director (or the individual who will serve as the interim director) who will allot at least 25 percent of their time to the project and be responsible for monitoring the project and ensuring grant activities are carried out.
 If the network has an interim director, the timeliness and feasibility of the process for hiring a director.
 The effectiveness of the application in clearly demonstrating how the network director's role contributes to the success of the network and how it will contribute to the planning activities.